rdkcentral/rdk-halif-device_settings/docs/pages/ds-hdmi-in_halSpec.md

 style x fill:#9f9,stroke:#333,stroke-width:0.3px,align:left
  ```

-Device Settings `HdmiIn` `HAL` provides a set of `APIs` to initialize, query and set information about the HDMI input ports such as getting the number of HDMI input ports, getting the current status of a selected HDMI input port, setting the video scale, selecting which HDMI input to be selected as active and registering callbacks fo asynchronous notifications.
+DS `HdmiIn` `HAL` provides a set of `APIs` to initialize, query and set information about the HDMI input ports such as getting the number of HDMI input ports, getting the current status of a selected HDMI input port, setting the video scale, selecting which HDMI input to be selected as active and registering callbacks fo asynchronous notifications.

 ## Component Runtime Execution Requirements

 The component shall adeptly manage resources to prevent issues like memory leaks and excessive utilization.
-It shall also meet performance goals for response time, throughput, and resource use as per the platform's capabilities.
+It shall also meet performance goals for response time, throughput and resource use as per the platform's capabilities.

 Failure to meet these requirements will likely result in undefined and unexpected behavior.

 ### Initialization and Startup

-`Caller` shall initialize `Device Settings HdmiIn` module by calling `dsHdmiInInit()` before calling any other `APIs`.
+`Caller` shall initialize DS `HdmiIn` module by calling `dsHdmiInInit()` before calling any other `APIs`.
 The `Caller` is expected to have complete control over the life cycle of this module.

 ### Threading Model